 Cash and cash equivalents comprise cash balances and call deposits with original maturities of three months or less.
-The Company holds cash and cash equivalents with a large Canadian bank that has a strong credit rating.
+The Company holds cash and cash equivalents with large Canadian financial institutions that have a strong credit rating.

 (An Exploration Stage Company)

-Notes to the Financial Statements for the Years Ended September 30, 2016 and 2015
+Notes to the Financial Statements for the Years Ended September 30, 2017 and 2016

 (Expressed in Canadian Dollars)